mdyzma/mdyzma.github.io/_posts/2017-06-07-social-media-analysis - part I.md

 md-analytics-stage (eu)
 {% endhighlight %}

-Created apps are empty.
+When we open our apps in the browser: [http://md-analytics-stage.herokuapp.com](http://md-analytics-stage.herokuapp.com),m we would see empty apps created by Heroku service.
 All we have is default Heroku message, that our WSGI python app was launched successfully:

 ![heroku_empty_app][h_empty]